Bourkekev/ms2-tourism-map/README.md

 - Chrome on Lenovo 10" Tablet, Android V6

 When I deployed the site to Github Pages and tested on an Android mobile the Get weather for another city function would not work.
 This worked fine on my localhost on computer, so I connected my Android phone to my desktop to do remote debugging, following [Google's instruction](https://developers.google.com/web/tools/chrome-devtools/remote-debugging).
 Then I could use my Dev Tools console and coud see the browser error.
 It was telling me that mixed content was loaded over HTTPS and that the XMLHttpRequest was blocked because it was bein requested over http.
 So I just had to check my writeToDocument function and change the API URL to use HTTPS.
 My localhost was not using https so I did not see this error until this point.

+I also realised it would be easier to develop locally and view the localhost site on my Android phone.
+I was able to set this up through Chrome Dev tools, again following [Google's instruction](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server).

 Testing other devices - I ran the website through [Browser Stack](https://www.browserstack.com/) on a free account to test on real devices and screen sizes.
 I was able to live test the following devices:
  - Samsung Galaxy Tab, Chrome, 4, 10.1 in - 5.4 x 8.6in, Resolution 1280 x 800px